nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Normal IT projects have a bad reputation.
 Projects are often delayed and do not deliver what was needed.
 Machine learning are still not different.
 In fact machine learning projects are still complex and risky IT projects.
 So an agile approach is recommended to reduce risks.

-Integration of machine learning software pipelines, especially when it also involves digital integration between companies and systems of different companies is known to be hard, complex and will make you poor if handled wrong.
-If you have a bad track record when it comes to executing traditional IT projects, machine learning projects will have the same challenges with a couple of new real high risks elements.
+Integration of machine learning software pipelines, especially when it also involves digital integration between companies and systems of different companies is known to be hard, complex and make you poor if handled wrong.
+If you have a bad track record when it comes to executing traditional IT projects, machine learning projects have the same challenges with a couple of new real high risks elements.

 Machine is not a logical and intuitive way to solve problems.
 For many engineers and software programmers solving problems using a machine learning approach is against the learned and trained intuition.
 So training and building an intuition for what tool should be leveraged to solve a problem is needed for engineers involved.
 At a minimum engineers involved should be aware of available machine learning algorithms and machine learning building blocks (SBBs) and the trade-offs and constraints of each one.
-This publication contains an overview of the typical algorithms and an overview of diverse ML FOSS building blocks available.
-This will increase the insights and improves the awareness of available options.
+This publication contains an overview of the typical algorithms and an overview of diverse machine learning  FOSS building blocks available.
+This increases the insights and improves the awareness of available options.

 Machine learning needs trial and error before it works well.
 But debugging a machine learning application is a real complex challenge.
 An endless number of factors must be taken into account.
 Not only technical but even more from a business perspective.
 When are risks in outcomes acceptable?
 You need insights in the context where the results are used in order to evaluate if machine learning results are usable enough.
 When you want to improve the output you can face problems e.g. the following problems: